Malasana: Description and variants

 The name malasana is used for the following asanas:

 Upaveshasana

-The name Malasana is sometimes used in the West for the regular squat pose, Upaveshasana, in which the palms of the hands are folded together in Anjali Mudra (prayer posture) in front of the chest, and the feet are set apart.
+The name Malasana is sometimes used in the West for the regular squat pose, Upaveshasana (IAST:Upaveśāsana), in which the palms of the hands are folded together in Anjali Mudra (prayer posture) in front of the chest, and the feet are set apart.
 Yoga Journal states that Malasana stretches the ankles, groins and back, and tones the belly, but cautions about using the asana when there are lower back or knee injuries.
 A variant of this pose, Prapadasana, has the heels together and the feet on tiptoe.

 Malasana I/Kanchyasana

 In the first variant, also called Kanchyasana ("golden belt pose"), the feet are together with the arms wrapped around the back, while the chin touches the floor.

 Malasana II

 In the second variant, the hands wrap around the heels, and the chin touches the floor.